Scholar.

 My mixed methodology featured semi-structured interviews with 35 leaders of local, regional, and national Black organizations, as well as textual analysis of the mission statements, programs, and press releases of 34 national Black organizations.

 Key findings indicated that leaders of 21st century Black organizations deploy intersectional viewpoints which acknowledge the multiple layers of inequality that Black women face.
 However, they still frame them as less severe than those Black men face.
-They also do not view the inequality that Black LGBTQ people experience as equivalent to other types of racial inequality.
+They also do not view the inequality that Black LGBTQ people experience as equivalent to other types of racial inequality that Black people endure.

 This study serves as the basis of my book project, which puts these findings in conversation with the history of androcentric anti-racist Black social movements.

-This research is the winner of the University of Illinois at Chicago's 2015 David P. Street Dissertation Prize in Engaged Sociology.
+This research is the winner of the 2013 JoAnn Gibson Robinson Award from the Association for the Study of Black Women in Politics and the 2015 David P. Street Dissertation Prize in Engaged Sociology at the University of Illinois at Chicago.
 It was funded through the University of Illinois Provost's Award for Graduate Research (2010-2011) and the University of Illinois at Chicago's Bucher Memorial Award for Qualitative Studies in Social Process (2011-2012).

 This book project is on hold while I conduct research at Pew Research Center.